ldynia/workshop-containerized/readme.md

 ```

 # Singularity
 Even thought docker rocks!
-There are some aspects of it (due to its implementation) that will not make docker the best solution for yours needs.
+There are some aspects of it (due to its implementation) that will not make docker the best solution for your needs.

 [Singularity](http://singularity.lbl.gov/), is another containerized solution that addresses similar problems as docker but, with different approach.
 The best part of it's that it utilizes docker images :) You will be astonished how simple it's to containerize your application (software).